stewartweiss/ossd_course_materials/git-collaboration-workflow/README.md

 server throughout.

-3. Though not a strict requirement, you will get much more benefit out of this activity if you have installed a Git viewer of some kind.
+3. Though not a strict requirement, you will get much more benefit out of this activity if you have installed a graphical Git viewer of some kind.
 Several of these viewers are actually graphical front-ends to Git, but I discourage you from using them for this purpose.
-The purpose of using a viewer while doing this activity is to see visually how graph representation of the repository's history changes as a result of various Git commands.
-It is not to replace using the command-line!
+The purpose of using a viewer while doing this activity is to see visually how the graph representation of the repository's history changes as a result of various Git commands.
+It is _not_ to replace using the command-line!

    One choice is __`Qgit`__ and the other is __`gitg`__.
 I prefer `gitg`.